Data-Visualization-Intro/2-SVG/readme.md

 `<path d="M 117,23 A 120, 120, 0, 0, 1, -117, 23 L -98, 19 A100, 100, 0, 0, 0, 98, 19 Z"></path>`

-But the above is difficult to write by hand.
+But the above is extremely difficult to write.

 Enter [D3](https://d3js.org).